Travel at High Altitude

 The human body is capable of adapting to a very wide range of barometric pressures.
 This adaptation process is known as acclimatisation and it does take time.
 The most important rule is to gain height slowly and it is generally accepted that the maximum safe altitude gain in any one day is 500 metres once above 2500 metres.
 Where this is not possible (for example because you are trekking in Bolivia where you have to fly in to La Paz International Airport at 4100 metres, or where there is no place to camp within 500 metres of your last camp), then it is important to have a rest or acclimatisation day at the new altitude before gaining further height.
 All our itineraries follow this rule.
 In general the maxim ‘climb high and sleep low' applies.
 It is perfectly acceptable (and even beneficial to your acclimatisation) to climb higher than 500 metres above your last camp (for example when crossing a high pass) as long as the increase in sleeping altitude remains within the above rule.

 There is a correlation between daily fluid intake and successful acclimatisation and you must pay particular attention to hydration during trekking at high altitudes.
-On treks to 3000 metres and above most people will need to drink between 5 and 6 litres each day to achieve suitable hydration levels and you must adopt a responsible approach to achieving this target.
+On treks where the majority of days are spent at 3000 metres and above, most people will need to drink between 5 and 6 litres each day to achieve suitable hydration levels and you must adopt a responsible approach to achieving this target.

 Acute Mountain Sickness